 Mitigation Measure CR-2(b) - The project archaeologist shall prepare a final report of the find for review and approval by the City and shall include a description of the resources unearthed, if any, treatment of the resources, and evaluation of the resources with respect to the California Register of Historic Resources and the National Register of Historic Places.
-The report shall be filed with the California Historic Resources Information System South Central Coastal Information Center.
-If the resources are found to be significant, a separate report including the results of the recovery and evaluation process shall be prepared.
+The report shall be filed with the California Historic Resources are found to be significant, a separate report including the results of the recovery and evaluation process shall be prepared.